imrafaelmerino/java-fun/docs/README.md

 ```

-The biased generators generate, with higher probability, values that are proven
+The biased generators generate, with higher probability, values that are proven to cause more bugs in our code (zero, blank strings ...).Generating robust test data is essential for identifying potential issues in your code.
+With **json-values**, we take this a step further by introducing **biased generators** that never forget to include special values known to trigger bugs.

-to cause more bugs in our code (zero, blank strings ...)
+**JSON manipulation with optics:**

-**JSON manipulation free of NullPointerException with optics:**
+Perform JSON manipulation free of null checks and if-else conditions using optics:

 ```java